 - 1. Stop and power off the system.
-For more information, see Stopping a system or logical partition. - 2.
+For more information, see . - 2.
 Cable a single system unit enclosure by completing the following steps:

 a.
 Attach the cable to the SAS port on the rear bulkhead of the system unit enclosure to the top port in the SAS Storage Controller as shown in the following figure.